+The contour matching recipe shows how to accurately find locations, sizes and orientations of objects in an image based on the shape of their contour.
 The contours of objects are detected in a binary image.
 Hence, it is essential that the objects of interest can be separated from the background.

 The images originate from a virtual camera configured in Image Source.

-Grayscale Histogram calculates a histogram of the intensities of the pixels in the 8-bit grayscale input image.
+Histogram calculates a histogram of the intensities of the pixels in the 8-bit grayscale input image.

-Level Thresholding Tool binarizes the image using the suggested threshold.
+Binarize binarizes the image using the suggested threshold.

-The sizes, orientations and locations of the found objects are given in
+The sizes, orientations and locations of the found objects are given in the

 Class Name output.
 Assume that the matcher finds four objects.
 This means that